dfinity/portal/docs/references/cli-reference/dfx-canister.md

 ## dfx canister delete

-Use the `dfx canister delete` command to delete a stopped canister from the local canister execution environment or on the ic.
+Use the `dfx canister delete` command to delete a stopped canister from the local canister execution environment or on the {platform}.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.